CV and Press

 1984 – 2000 Over 1300 commissions completed, including work for Ozzy Osbourne, Fern Britton and Eton college

-Member of Penwith Society of Arts, St Ives (Vice Chairman 2017)
+Member of Penwith Society of Arts, St Ives ( Chairman 2018)

 Portscatho Society of Arts.
 New Gallery, Portscatho, Cornwall

 Member of Lizard Arts

 Formed “Abstract 7” group 2013

 Article on Egyptian paste, Ceramics Manual, BLA publications Ltd